argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.12.0
+* Since gfycat is changing webm for mp4, now you can convert in high quality in mp4 format.
+Options in Encoding>Video
+* Add Hardware Acceleration to encode for users with NVIDIA GPU
+* Add validation of output name, if is the same as input *-1.xxx* is added

 #### Version 3.11.2
 * Fixed accuracy in set dimensions in crop
 * Fixed bug that generate muted clips with dub filter